Owls have no teeth so they swallow their prey whole.

 Why Are Owls Important?

-One of the biggest threats to owls is rodent poison.
+And one of the biggest threats to owls is rodent poison.
 If you use poison to get rid of mice & rats, you are also killing any animals that feed on those mice & rats, including owls.
-Since an owl eats up to 3 rats a night, they are much better rodent controllers than poison.
+Since an owl eats up to 3 rats a night, they are much better rodent controllers than any kind of poison.

 And last. but not least, many artists, including Dale, love depicting owls.
 Art not only helps boast economic development, but touches our heart & soul.
 Dale’s sculpture of a life-sized snowy owl, “Riding the White Wind”, carved from Yule marble is in the permanent collection of Brookgreen Gardens.